NiklasEi/bevy_kira_audio/README.md

 - [x] get the current status and position of a track (see the [`status` example](examples/status.rs))
 - [ ] audio streaming

-Currently, sound settings are hard to control and your audio files get loaded with the default.

 ## Compatible Bevy versions

-The main branch is compatible with the latest Bevy release, while the branch `bevy_main` tracks the `main` branch of Bevy.
+The main branch is compatible with the latest Bevy release.

 Compatibility of `bevy_kira_audio` versions:
 | `bevy_kira_audio` | `bevy` |